willstepp/dogs-of-santiago/dos.md

 Will took the phone and signed in to his Gmail.
 He found the last email from Constanza and responded with a simple message.

 	Who are you really?
-I would like to meet you.
+I would still like to meet you.
 D

 He hit send, handed the phone back to Jamie, and told the others what he sent.